ted-ross/transom/input/get-involved.md

 ## Make Qpid work for you

-Each new user brings a new use case and new challenges.
+Each new user brings new scenarios and new challenges.
 Maybe Qpid doesn't do something that you need.
 Since Qpid is open source, *you can make Qpid do what you need*.
 Write a patch and send it to us.
 If you want guidance, [discuss it with us](@site-url@/discussion.html).

-## Write about it
+## Contribute

+ - *Fix bugs* - Reporting bugs is a considerable service to us.
+   Sending patches is even better.

+ - *Test new releases* - Each new release goes through a long period of user testing, and we could use your feedback.
+Tell us if it works in your environment, for your application.

+ - *Write documentation* - Good documentation is as important as good code.
+If you excell at clear communication, consider focusing your talents on our documentation.

+ - *Develop new components* - If you have an idea and a need for a new component that speaks AMQP, you can build and host it at Qpid.

+ - *Package Qpid for new environments* - Maybe Qpid isn't available from the package repository for your OS or language.
+We want Qpid to be everywhere and just a few clicks away.
+We value any expertise you have in offering Qpid in new places.

-We think Qpid is good stuff, and more people ought to know about it.
+ - *Tell others about Qpid* - We think Qpid is good stuff, and more people ought to know about it.
+If you use Qpid to do something cool, tell others about it in a
-If you use Qpid to do something cool, tell others about it in a [blog post](@site-url@/resources.html#blogs), news article, or your project's website.
+   [blog post](@site-url@/resources.html#blogs), news article, or your project's website.
 We really appreciate it.